HunterM6/ISZ/README.md

-"Node.Js boilerplate app for corporate application development"
+"Node.Js boilerplate app for IBM@FEI - medicine and IT course"